-This risk is minimised through the annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, as laid down by S & P Global, Fitch, and Moody's Ratings Services.
-The annual Investment Strategy also imposes a maximum sum and time limits with a financial institution located within each category.
+This risk is managed through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, as laid down by S & P Global, Fitch, and/or Moody's Ratings Services.
+This council further uses the creditworthiness service provided by Link Asset Services.
+This service uses a sophisticated modelling approach with credit ratings from all three rating agencies, forming the core element.
+However, it does not rely solely on the current credit ratings of counterparties but also uses the following as overlays: